-Do you know a recipe in Japanese cuisine that consists of dipping meat and food to cook in a pan and sauce?
-In this article, we are going to talk about Shabu-shabu, a dish that originated in China, but that the Japanese adopted and adapted.
+Do you know a recipe in Japanese cuisine that consists of dipping meats and foods to cook in a pot and sauce?
+In this article, we will talk about Shabu-shabu, a dish that originated in China but was adopted and adapted by the Japanese.

-The shabu-shabu (しゃぶしゃぶ) Japanese dish is made in a specific pot.
+The shabu-shabu (しゃぶしゃぶ) Japanese is made in a specific pot.
 The ingredients are brought to the table raw and cooked during the meal.
-Basically, the dish consists of thin slices of meat and fresh vegetables, cooked together.
-The dish was introduced to Japan after the Second World War.
-Popular both among soldiers and the Chinese who came to Japan.
+Basically, the dish consists of thin slices of meat and fresh vegetables cooked together.
+The dish was introduced in Japan after the Second World War.
+It became popular among both soldiers and the Chinese who came to Japan.

-The name shabu shabu was created by a restaurant owner Suehiro, in Osaka.
+The name shabu shabu was created by a restaurant owner named Suehiro, in Osaka.
 He saw one of his employees washing a towel using a basin.
-Thus he associated this with the immersion movement of the meat in hot water.
-Naming the dish shabu shabu because of the onomatopoeia of the water splashing.
+Thus, he associated this with the movement of dipping the meat in hot water, naming the dish shabu shabu because of the onomatopoeia of the water splashing.

-The pot used to prepare it contains a chaminé.
-Thus, the heat that escapes does not burn the hand of the person cooking the meat.
+The pot used to prepare it has a chimney.
+This way, the heat that escapes does not burn the hand of the person cooking the meat.
 Various types of meat and vegetables can be used, varying from region to region.

-You can use various ingredients in Shabu Shabu such as pork, beef and chicken, onions, Chinese cabbage, mushrooms, mizuna (mustard), tofu, slices of mochi, kuzukiri (noodles) which are cooked and dipped in a multitude of sauces.
+You can use various ingredients in Shabu Shabu such as pork, beef, and chicken, onions, Chinese cabbage, mushrooms, mizuna (mustard), tofu, slices of mochi, kuzukiri (noodles) that are cooked and dipped in a variety of sauces.

 There are other concepts and ways to prepare food in Japan through cooking in sauces like the famous Nabe and even Sukiyaki, but each has its differences that we will also see at the end of this article.
 Now, without further ado, let’s go to the Shabu Shabu recipe.